brentdc-nz/XBMC-360/ReadMe.txt

 This is only the bare skeleton of the application at the moment, there are still many missing features and minor bugs.

-Download compiled build (updated 19-2-19 WIP Scrollbar): https://drive.google.com/file/d/1HCbTl1kGNSm1nNKEaN6U2hGs5mYlFpLJ/view
+Download compiled build (updated 22-2-19): https://drive.google.com/file/d/1OTgp2nYaQkHgugzaP2bSeZIZHRoILEm9/view

 Current Status: